DanyelleJhang/Trophic-Prediction/README.md

 ### Ensemble Hierarchical Classification
 - In order to decrease tuning time, we introduce three types of voting style and such prediction value based on discrete value and probability value

-  - Type 1: same algorithms in N round but pick up the best to vote

-  - Type 2: the best model at Nth round (maybe XGB in 2nd round is best but Logistic in 3rd is the best) to vote

-  - Type 3: vote by all model

 ![image](https://github.com/DanyelleJhang/Appling-Machine-Learning-Model-to-predict-biological-role-of-fungi-on-the-basis-of-genomic-profile/blob/main/WorkLog/Pic/Hierarchical_Classification.png)